VltraHeaven/vltraheaven.io/content/posts/nix/hardenednix-part-1/index.md

 cover = "img/terminal.gif"
 tags = ["nix"]
-keywords = ["bsd", "linux", "tutorials"] description = "A primer on the focueses and objectives of the HardenedNix series" showFullContent = false
+keywords = ["bsd", "linux", "tutorials"] description = "A primer on the objectives of the HardenedNix series" showFullContent = false
 +++